stnolting/neorv32/README.md

 The average CPI (cycles per instruction) depends on the instruction mix of a specific applications and also on the available CPU extensions.

-The following table shows the performance results (scores and average CPI) for _exemplary_ CPU configurations executing 2000 iterations of the [CoreMark](https://github.com/stnolting/neorv32/blob/master/sw/example/coremark) CPU benchmark.
+The following table shows the performance results (scores and average CPI) for exemplary CPU configurations executing 2000 iterations of the [CoreMark](https://github.com/stnolting/neorv32/blob/master/sw/example/coremark) CPU benchmark (using plain rv32i built-in libraries only!).

 | CPU Configuration (version [1.5.7.10](https://github.com/stnolting/neorv32/blob/master/CHANGELOG.md)) | CoreMark Score | CoreMarks/MHz | Average CPI |
 |:------------------------------------------------|:-----:|:----------:|:--------:|